indrekots/indrekots.github.io/_posts/articles/2016-08-25-java-8-streams-an-introduction-the-get-you-up-and-running.md

 Stream<String> stream = Stream.of("Lewis Carrol", "H.G.
 Wells", "Michael Ende");
 {% endhighlight %}

+### Creating a Stream from files

+Java 8 allows to create a Stream from a file.
+The `java.nio.file.Files` class contains several static methods which return a Stream of the file contents.
+The following example creates a Stream of Strings which represent the lines of the file.

+{% highlight java %}
+Stream<String> lines = Files.lines(Paths.get("/tmp/data"), Charset.defaultCharset());
+{% endhighlight %}

 streams from files, streams from functions

 ## Stream operators